Q3 profit for Malaysia's top banks falls as pandemic takes toll

 "Our focus moving forward will be to leverage our risk management capabilities, diversified operations and digital strengths to drive our business in the coming year," Maybank's group president and chief executive, Abdul Farid Alias, said in a statement.

-CIMB saw expected credit losses on loans, advances and financing rise 277 per cent to 1.5 billion ringgit but said it registered strong operating income across nearly all segments.
+CIMB saw expected credit losses on loans, advances and financing rose 277 per cent to RM1.5 billion but said it registered strong operating income across nearly all segments.

-"The Group is encouraged to see quarterly improvements with underlying performance remaining resilient despite the impact of elevated provisioning," it said.

 BT is now on Telegram!